 8. Install pull-out drawers in lower cabinets.

-9. Store small recycling bins in kitchen.
+9. Store small recycling bins in the kitchen.

 If you want to start recycling in your kitchen to reduce waste, you can do this easy task.
 Have a smaller bin for recycling cans in your kitchen for easy access.
 A small bin can be stored in a corner or under a cabinet and be emptied frequently.

-10. Designate a Small Organized Junk Drawer
+10. Designate a Small, Organized Junk Drawer

 11. Always buy expandable drawers.